Fixing Inventory Inaccuracies At Scale: Introduction

+The previous allusion to the Netflix Prize problem might suggest that the problem here has already been solved, in the same way that the Netflix Prize problem has been `solved' (e.g. via matrix completion algorithms).
+This is {\em not} the case, and it is worth understanding why.
+To begin, state-of-the-art approaches to solving this problem do indeed stem from algorithms for matrix completion; for instance, consider solving the following convex optimization problem (referred to as `stable PCP' by \cite{zhou2010stable}), where $\lambda_1$ and $\lambda_2$ are regularization parameters:

-where $\lambda_1$ and $\lambda_2$ are regularization parameters.
-The three matrix norms in the objective are meant to promote, from left to right, low-rankedness in $\hat{M}$, sparsity in $\hat{A}$, and fit to $X$ on the observed entries $\Omega$.
-Upon solving problem \eqref{eq:stablePCP}, $\hat A$ can be used to estimate the support of $A$.
-Now in the absence of anomalies, this optimization problem (after removing the $\hat A$ terms) is in essence optimal under a variety of assumptions on the distributions of $E$ and $\Omega$.
+The three matrix norms in the objective are, from left to right, the nuclear norm to promote low-rankedness in $\hat{Y}$, the 1-norm to promote sparsity in $\hat{A}$, and the Frobenius norm to promote fit to $X$ on the observed entries $\Omega$.
+Upon solving problem \eqref{eq:stablePCP}, ideally $\hat{Y} \approx Y$ and $\hat{A} \approx A$, and so we may use $\hat A$ to estimate the support of $A$.

+Now in the absence of anomalies, this optimization problem (after removing the $\hat A$ terms) is in essence optimal under a variety on assumptions on the distributions of $Y$ and $\Omega$.
 In contrast, the available results for anomaly detection are weaker.
-Perhaps most limiting, results that guarantee recovery of $M^{*}$ require that the `average' noise $\| E \|_{\F}/n$ vanishes, where $n$ is the size of the matrix.
-In this setting, noise in observing any individual matrix entry in $\Omega$ grows negligibly small in large matrices.
-This is limiting:

-\begin{enumerate} \item $X$ is typically noisy: In the practical problem that motivates this work, $M^* + E$ can be viewed as a matrix of centered Poisson entries with mean $M^*$.
-Clearly then, $\mathbb{E} \| E \|_{\F}$ will scale with the size of the matrix, so theoretical guarantees for extant anomaly detection approaches do not apply. \\ \item Even ignoring this theoretical limitation, we will see that in the setting where $X$ is noisy (such as in our motivating application), the optimization approach above can perform quite poorly. \end{enumerate}
+In particular, approaches based on solving \cref{eq:stablePCP} or similar formulations, along with their corresponding theoretical results, are insufficient for at least the following reasons: